Micro/Nano Scale Heat Transfer Lab

 Our group focuses on design of advanced composite materials for thermal management and energy conversion applications.
 Experimental work involves material synthesis and characterization of thermal properties.
 Simultaneously we use first-principles atomistic methods to elucidate the mechanisms of thermal transport processes in a wide range of materials including bulk semiconductors, nanostructured materials such as superlattices, disordered materials like alloys, and polymer composites.

-The goal of this research is to enhance k of polymers by two orders of magnitude through the ideas of alignment and covalent bonding.
-Unstrained polymeric systems contain ordered-crystalline lamellae in random orientations leading to an overall low thermal conductivity.
-Mechanical strain aligns these high thermal conductivity regions along one direction.
-Additionally, a simultaneous alignment of dispersed graphene nanoplatelets (GnP) holds potential to further dramatically enhance thermal conductivity by taking full advantage of their high in-plane thermal conductivity (~2000 W/mK).
-Promising results from this research have been recently published in the journal of Nanoscale, DOI: 10.1039/C7NR04686C.[pdf]
+The goal of this research is to enhance k of polymers by two orders of magnitude through the ideas of simultaneous alignment of polymer chains and graphene nanoplatelets.
+Unstrained polymeric systems contain ordered-crystalline regions called lamellae which can have thermal conductivities exceeding those of metals.
+Random orientation of polymer lamellae, however, leads to an overall low thermal conductivity.
+Mechanical strain aligns these high thermal conductivity regions along one direction, enhancing polymer k.
+Similarly, graphene nanoplatelets (GnPs) have very high in-plane k (~1000-2000 W/mK) but low out-of-plane k (~10-20 W/mK).
+Aligning the planar surface of GnPs along the direction of heat transfer realizes full advantage of their high in-plane k.
+Through simultaneous alignment of polymer lamellae and dispersed GnPs, we recently achieved 1100% enhancement in composite k using just 6 volume% GnPs.
+These promising results were recently published in the journal of Nanoscale, DOI: 10.1039/C7NR04686C.[pdf]

 We are investigating thermal transport at the interface between different polymers and graphene.
 The goal is to tune the interface structure to achieve the highest interface thermal conductance between polymer and graphene.
 Two different interfaces- at the edge and basal plane of graphene are studied.
 Atomistic Green’s function method is used for this study.
 Second order interatomic force interactions needed for the analysis are derived from DFT allowing a first-principles analysis.
 Initial results indicate edge bonding to be more effective in enhancing interfacial conductance through efficient coupling with in-plane vibrations in graphene.
 These results were recently published in Applied Physics Letters, 110, 093112 (2017).